ispras/dedoc/docs/source/tutorials/creating_document_classes.rst

 * How document structure is defined

 Raw document content is stored in :class:`~dedoc.data_structures.UnstructuredDocument`.
-This is de facto a container with lists of data structures objects:
+This is de facto a container with data structures objects:

 * list of :class:`~dedoc.data_structures.Table`
 * list of text lines :class:`~dedoc.data_structures.LineWithMeta`
 * list of attachments :class:`~dedoc.data_structures.AttachedFile`
 * dict with metadata

 Order of data structures in lists doesn't matter.
-All document hierarchy and structure is held inside the data structures.
+All document hierarchy and structure can be held inside the data structures, but :class:`~dedoc.data_structures.UnstructuredDocument` don't provide any structure as is.

 LineWithMeta